snowkit/snow/docs_src/lumen/md/api/lumen/input/Key.md

-#Key
+<h1>Key</h1>

 The keycode class, with conversion helpers for scancodes.
-The values below come directly from SDL header include files,\nbut they aren't specific to SDL so they are used generically
+The values below come directly from SDL header include files, but they aren't specific to SDL so they are used generically

 ---